Audio and video settings

 # Document or whiteboard recognition

-This feature allows you to highlight and enlarge a specific area in the video transmitted by your webcam, such as a board during online lessons.
-The highlighted area will be transmitted in an "expanded view," taking the shape of a proper quadrilateral.
-In simpler terms, when broadcasting a board in your class, you can spend less time adjusting the camera directly in front of the board's plane.
-Even if it is tilted at an angle, other participants in the conference will see it "straight," as if it were directly in front of the camera.
+This feature allows you to highlight and enlarge a specific area in the video from your camera, e.g., a board during online lessons.
+The highlighted area will be sent in an "expanded view" in the form of a rectangle.
+In other words, when showing a board during your online class, you can spend less time adjusting the camera directly in front of the board.
+Even if the board is tilted at an angle, other participants in the conference will see it "straight," as if it were directly in front of the camera.

 To enable this feature: